 Looking for more gluten free chicken recipes?
 Try my Gluten Free Orange Chicken next.

 Chicken is a fabulous source of protein.
 It’s so versatile, can be paired with so many different flavors and ingredients, and you can totally transform this meat into almost anything.

 We love making gluten-free chicken recipes.
 This Hawaiian chicken recipe is one of our favorites.

 There’s almost nothing more disappointing than looking up a recipe for an easy weeknight gluten-free chicken dinner recipe, and realizing that the recipe says that you should’ve started marinating the chicken eight to ten hours ago.

 Good thing this gluten-free Hawaiian chicken doesn’t call for a long marinate time.

 What other protein source can I make this with?

 While chicken is my favorite for this recipe, you can also use salmon or tofu.
 If you use salmon I recommend baking it in the oven and finishing it off under the broiler.

-Whenever that happens to me, I end up making the recipe anyway and getting disappointed that the flavor profile just isn’t really there.
+Whenever a recipe calls for a long marinate time I end up making it right away and getting disappointed that the flavor profile just isn’t really there.